 Waste Disposal Facilities

-EFTPOS is accepted at all three locations.
+Cash and EFTPOS are accepted at both locations.

-Deloraine Waste Depot 54 Tip Road, Deloraine (03) 6362 3700 | Access to the drop off zones for green waste and general waste is via the weighbridge Open: Monday, Wednesday, Friday, Saturday and Sunday: 10am - 5pm Closed: Tuesday, Thursday, Good Friday and Christmas Day | |
+*Access to the drop off zones for green waste and general waste is via the weighbridge*

 There is also an independent waste transfer station located at 21 East Meander Road, Meander.
 This facility is operated by the Meander Progress Association and is open Tuesdays 8:30am -10:30am and Saturdays 2pm - 4pm.
 For more information phone Michael Berne on (03) 6369 5429.